Ayushjain2205/ayushjain2205/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on WebXR
-- 🌱 I’m currently learning AR development
+- 🌱 I’m currently learning Web AR development
 - 👯 I’m looking to collaborate on Web3 projects
 - 🤔 I’m looking for help with Unity/C#
 - 💬 Ask me about Blockchain Frontend Development